david-maddison/911-events/README.md

 - __Join Us Page__

   - This page will allow the user to get signed up to 911 Events to engage and take part in upcoming events.
-The user will be able to confirm if they are an owner or enthusiast.
+  - The user will be able to confirm if they are an owner or enthusiast.
 This will allow 911 Events to gauge how many 911 owners are on the mailing list.
-The user will be asked to submit their full name and email address.
+  - The user will be asked to submit their full name and email address.
+  - The form uses"required" attributes on each of the "select" & "input" elements.
+This ensures that the User completes each section of the form correctly, before they are able to finally submit.

 ![Join Us](Add an image of the join us page)